How to use this Learning Station

 A. Equipment needed to perform an HIV rapid test

 - The Abbott Determine HIV-1/2 Whole Blood Essay.
 Each kit contains 10 cards with 10 tests.
 The Chase Buffer (2.5 ml bottle) is supplied with the kit.

 - EDTA capillary tubes marked to indicate 50 μl, lancets, alcohol swabs and sterile gauze swabs.
 These are not supplied with the kit.

 The kit needs to be stored at room temperature between 2 °C and 30 °C. Storage in a fridge is required during summer time.
 The kit cannot be used after the expiry date.

-- Clean a fingertip with an alcohol swab and allow the finger to dry.
+- Clean the patient’s fingertip with an alcohol swab and allow the finger to dry.

-- Remove a test trip from the foil cover.
+- Remove a test strip from the foil cover.